-A key limitation of our approach lies in training the neural Riemannian eikonal solver.
-Once a model is trained, it can be reused multiple times, enabling efficient, real-time applications.
-However, the absence of prior data, coupled with the strongly anisotropic nature of the Riemannian metric, presents significant challenges.
-Indeed, although our formulation theoretically allows for global optimal solutions, its practical performance can sometimes unexpectedly fall short.
+A limitation of our approach lies in training the neural Riemannian eikonal solver.
+Once trained, the model can be reused across multiple queries, enabling efficient and real-time applications.
+However, the lack of prior data and the strongly anisotropic nature of the Riemannian metric still pose significant challenges for the training.
+While our formulation theoretically allows for global optimal solutions, its practical performance can in some cases unexpectedly fall short.
 Future work will focus on improving the robustness and accuracy of the training process to enhance overall reliability.
-Additionally, we plan to apply our approach to broader metric spaces beyond Riemannian manifolds.
-The eikonal equation can also be extended to other differential equations for wider robot applications, such as the general equation of motion for robot dynamics~\citep{lutter2018deep}, value functions for dynamical programming, and reinforcement learning.
+Additionally, we plan to extend our framework to broader metric spaces beyond Riemannian manifolds.
+The eikonal equation itself can be generalized to other types of partial differential equations relevant to robotics, including those arising in dynamic systems modeling~\citep{lutter2018deep}, value function computation in dynamic programming, and reinforcement learning.
 These extensions could unlock new applications for geometry-aware learning in complex robotic environments.